ryanlayerlab/TEPEAK/README.md

 2. ```bash call_insertions_serial.sh -s <species name> ```

 Insertion call quality depends highly on sample quality.
-The following will check the number of insertions per samples
+The following will check the number of insertions per sample

 3. ```bash checkInsertions.sh -s <species>```

-Output will be a tab deliminated file ```count_{species}.txt``` where each line is sample name and respective number of insertions.
-Remove unsatisfactory samples from samplename file before continuiing.
+Output will be a tab deliminated file ```count_{species}.txt``` where each line is a sample name and the respective number of insertions.
+Remove unsatisfactory samples from the samplename file before continuing.

 Run the following to generate the global vcf information file and overall size-frequency histogram.
 This will also result in the file ```output/dfam_annotate.csv``` containing the DFAM annotations for any significant peak found in the histogram.